vwd-33/VWD/src/pages/distro/index.md

       E.A.G.L.E. (can) - "Fortitude" TAPE: $8.00

-      EISERN 88 (ger) - "Keep the grail of Aryan Blood" TAPE: $8.00

       ENDSIEG / EINGAR (usa) - "Twilight of Aryan Consciousness / Luminous Hues Adorn the Grey" TAPE: $8.00